 Full insurance coverage usually means that there are zero deductibles.
 Read the small print as some things may not be included.
 For instance, tires, windows, minor damages, and keys.

-If you enter Mexico as a tourist, you will complete an FMM tourist card on the plane.
-This will then be stamped by an Immigration Officer and they will write down how many days you are permitted to stay in the country.
+Up until recently, tourists entering Mexico would be asked to complete an FMM tourist card upon entry.
+It would be stamped by an Immigration Officer after passing through customs, and they would write down how many days you were permitted to stay in the country.
+(Up to a maximum of 180 days).

-So, sometimes people are being given less time in the country on entry.
-This is important because should you be stopped by the police or find yourself involved in some kind of accident, you will be asked to present your documentation and your FMM.
+It is important that you carry your driving license and passport with you everywhere in Mexico.
+This is important because should you be stopped by the police or find yourself involved in some kind of accident, you will be asked to present your documentation.

 You should also consider making photocopies and taking photographs of all important documents.
 For instance, your driving license, your passport, and your FMM.

-Aforementioned chaos aside, driving in Mexico is generally safe.
 There absolutely are areas where you should not be traveling.
 However, they tend to be in parts of the country where you would have no business going as a tourist anyway.
+Rest assured, you are not going to encounter road blocks manned by bandits in the Yucatan.

 You will find that there are two main types of roads in Mexico – toll roads (autopistas/carreteras de cuota) and free roads (carreteras libres).
 If you are traveling from one place to another, e.g. Merida to Uxmal, you will generally find that you can use either option to get there.